milofultz/tinybrainfans/wiki/Programming/Shell/shell.md

 Variables are all defined by a non-spaced variable name followed by an equals sign.
 Variables are recalled/invoked using the dollar sign followed by the variable name.

+Variables that are within a string and directly next to another character that is not a space need to be enclosed within a dollar sign and curly braces, e.g. `${var_name}`.

 ```shell
 var_name="Bob"
 number_var=123